 Animal Identification

-Once an animal has been tagged, the tag should remain with the animal for life. if a tag is lost and the animal is no longer on its property of birth, tag the animal with an NLIS accredited post-breeder device (orange for cattle, pink for sheep or goats).
+Once an animal has been identified, the tag or device should remain with the animal for life.
+If a device is lost or stops working, and the animal is no longer on its property of birth an NLIS accredited post-breeder device (orange for cattle, pink for sheep or goats) must be applied.

-Tagging requirements for cattle
+Identification requirements for cattle

 Tagging requirements for sheep and goats